OtpChatBot/Ybot/README.md

   * Ybot's core completely written in Erlang;
   * Simultaneously run any number of bots on different transports;
-  * You don't need to know Erlang to write a plugin;
   * Web interface;
   * Supports plugins in different technology:
     * Python plugins;